 - Puppy shampoo

-If your puppy has longer or curly hair, you may want to brush him gently before bath time to help reduce knotting and tangles.
+If your puppy has longer or curly hair, you may want to brush him gently before bath time.
+This will help reduce knotting and tangles.

 Introduce your puppy to the bath or sink calmly using praise and treats.
-You will want to make sure he enjoys the experience and doesn’t fear it, as this can make future bath time events difficult and stressful.
+You will want to make sure he enjoys the experience and doesn’t fear it.
+Nerves can make future bath time events difficult and stressful.

 Never leave your puppy unattended in the water and remember, bathing him should only take around five to ten minutes.